-For so long we’ve been talking about “the introduction” but today I am going to mix it up a little bit for you, take some of the pressure off and call it the homecoming phase.
+For so long we’ve been talking about “the introduction” but today I am going to mix it up a little bit for you, take some of the pressure off and as a Family Paws Parent Educator, rather we like to call it the homecoming phase.
 The homecoming phase, is not one single event, it is the time it takes for you and your new little family, including your dog to settle into life at home and to adjust to this huge change that’s just hit all of you.

 By focusing on an introduction, I find so many parents (a) can be disappointed by the response they get from their dog and/or (b) can put such a hype around it that they actually create this excited/nervous energy around the baby and dog, when really we want to encourage a calm, relaxed energy.